ivt-baug-ethz/brouterR/README.md

 IMPORTANT: You first have to manually download the segments for the world regions or generate one yourself from OSM and put it in a "segments4" folder within the installation folder of the brouter.

 Segments can be downloaded from here (worldwide coverage): http://brouter.de/brouter/segments4/
+For Switzerland, use the segment E5_N45.rd5.

 The following text is copied from http://github.com/abrensch/brouter